-There is frequently more to a story than may meet the eye—women can suffer even from others' perception and reaction to their attractiveness.
-As an example, in Whistle Bait (Season 3, Episode 73) of Father Knows Best, Betty is depressed when a new girl in school, Diane, gets all the attention from the boys that she used to receive.
-However, what she learns is that Diane's unsolicited attention has resulted in her being ostracized and hated by the other girls—leaving her without any friends.
+There is also frequently more to a story than meets the eye—women can suffer even from others' perception and reaction to their attractiveness.
+This truth, even illustrated in a 1950s TV show, hasn't changed.
+As an example, in Whistle Bait (Season 3, Episode 10) of Father Knows Best, Betty Anderson is depressed and angry when a new girl in school, Diane Mills, receives unsolicited attention from the boys that she used to receive.
+However, what she learns is that that attention has resulted in Diane being ostracized and hated by the other girls—leaving her without any friends.

 "Find a guy who calls you beautiful instead of hot; who stays awake to watch you sleep.
 Wait for the guy who kisses your forehead; who holds your hand in front of his friends.
 Wait for the one who is constantly reminding you of how lucky he is to have you." — Unknown

 Complimenting a lady on positive aspects of her character is one of the greatest things you can do.
 Why?
-Because it shows that (unlike our culture) you recognize she's not an object—she's a person with feelings.
+Because it shows that (unlike our culture) you recognize she's a person—not an object with feelings, hopes, hurts, and longings.

 Sadly, women—even little girls—are constantly bombarded by negative, exploitive messages and unrealistic expectations in the media and world in which we live that exacerbate insecurities about themselves.
-They need to be reassured and reminded that they are beautiful—not "hot"—and that beauty does not mean perfection.
+They need to be reassured and reminded that they are beautiful—not "hot"—and that beauty does not mean being perfect.
+They are not the same things.
 In response to an article about this, Jennifer Vaughn notes that:

 "My personal experience: not complimenting a girl results in anxiety, insecurity, and obsession with looks."

-Here are some additional examples from operationbeautiful.com and other sources:
+Some additional examples from operationbeautiful.com and other sources reiterate this truth: